Safe Places to Travel in Europe in Summer 2022

-Note that every country may decide to act differently, so before you book and plan to make sure you get all the information you need to avoid problems when entering the country or leaving it.
+If you decide to book a holiday in Europe before you book and plan everything make sure you get all the information you need to avoid problems when entering the country or leaving it.
 Also, make sure you check on the rules in your own country: some countries may have installed a quarantine period for people returning from abroad, and this certainly can affect your intention to travel.

 - Is it safe to travel in Europe this summer?